 Many teachers think that skills are taught as process writing only, but I disagree with this thinking.
 Yes, having a piece going through the writing process at all times is a great idea.
 Please remember though that skills develop from frequent opportunities with informal pieces.
 Beginning each day with a journal prompt is a really enjoyable thing for students.
-Plus, our kids love to see visually how they’ve improved from the beginning of the year to the end.
+Our kids love to see visually how they’ve improved from the beginning of the year to the end.
 Plus, those journals are wonderful keepsakes (mom talking here).
 You might also try RAFT papers or quick notes about the topic of study.
 Exit tickets can also give you a chance to see how your kids are doing with their writing skills.

 Writing Skills are Life Skills

 Pause for a moment and think of jobs that DO NOT require writing.
 I think initially, you might come up with a few.
 If you think more deeply, even those you come up with, will eventually require writing in some way.
 Writing is a life skill, and even if you aren’t writing for the New York Times, you do need to be able to write well enough to communicate.
 If you are a strong writer, you have far more opportunity than if you are not.
 Isn’t this what we want for our students?
 The three skills tested for college admission are verbal skills, quantitative skills, and writing.

 Writing Skills are Widely Used

 In today’s tech age, instruction is easier.
 Our school division did a one-to-one initiative.
 Because of that, I was able to work on it with my students as I do.
 Manual writing does take time.
 Luckily, with computers, our students are able to generate their drafts, revise, edit, and publish all from one file.
 There’s less time spent recopying for perfection now since we can just make modification right within the file.